ThucDao/ai-multi-agent-data-analysis-app/README.md

 ---

 ### Stage 2: Modular Architecture & Startup Launchers
-The prototype was restructured into a production-grade web application with a modular FastAPI backend and an independent responsive frontend SPA.
+The prototype was restructured into a production-grade web application with a modular FastAPI backend and an independent responsive frontend Single Page Application (SPA).
 Local command scripts were added for easy startup.

 #### File Structure
 ```text